-- TO OPERATE The Cruise Control engagement button is located in the end of the turn signal lever.
-Accelerate the vehicle to the desired speed and momentarily push in the engagement button, take your foot off the accelerator and this speed will be maintained. - TO RESET AT A FASTER SPEED Accelerate the vehicle to the desired higher speed, push in the engagement button fully and release slowly. - TO RESET AT A SLOWER SPEED- Depress the engagement button fully and HOLD.
-Allow vehicle to decelerate.
-When vehicle reaches desired speed, release the engagement button slowly. - FOR PASSING You can increase your speed by depressing the accelerator pedal.
+- OPERATE-The • TO Cruise engagement button is located in the end of the turn signal lever.
+Accelerate the vehicle to the desired speed momentarily push in the engagement button, take vour foot off the accelerator and this speed will be maintained. - TO RESET AT A FASTER SPEED-Accelerate the vehicle to the desired higher speed, push in the engagement button fully and release slowly. - TO RESET AT A SLOWER SPEED-Depress the engagement button fully and HOLD.
+Allow vehicle to

+- decelerate.
+When vehicle reaches desired speed, release the engagement button slowly. - FOR PASSING-You can increase your speed by depressing accelerator pedal.
 When you remove your foot from the pedal, the vehicle will slow down to the cruising speed set prior to the acceleration. - TO DISENGAGE-Lightly apply the brake pedal to disengage system.